google/ExoPlayer/guide.md

 additional schemes such as PlayReady.
 All Android TV devices support PlayReady.

-`PlayerActivity` in the ExoPlayer demo app demonstrates how a `DrmSessionManager` can be created and injected when instantiating the player.
+`PlayerActivity` in the ExoPlayer demo app demonstrates how a `DefaultDrmSessionManager` can be created and injected when instantiating the player.

 [Supported formats]: https://google.github.io/ExoPlayer/supported-formats.html
 [IMA extension]: https://github.com/google/ExoPlayer/tree/release-v2/extensions/ima